 When it comes to Bluehost vs HostGator, I recommend Bluehost if you’re new to blogging and website creation.

-They offer superb customer service and technical support, which is very useful when you’re a beginner.
+They offer superb customer service and technical support, which is very useful for a beginner.

-If you’ve created a blog or website in the past, or if you’re pretty confident with technical things, HostGator may be the better option for you.
+If you’ve created a blog or website in the past or are pretty confident with technical things, HostGator may be the better option for you.

-If you’re currently on a tight budget, you may also want to opt for HostGator, as they offer a month-by-month plan.
+If you’re currently on a tight budget, you may also want to consider HostGator, which offers a month-by-month plan.

 With Bluehost, you have to pay for a year upfront.
-Keep in mind, should you choose monthly payments, you’ll end up paying quite a bit more overall.
+If you choose monthly payments, you’ll end up paying quite a bit more overall.

-Ultimately, both these web hosts are great choices, so you can’t go wrong, regardless the one you choose.
+Ultimately, both these web hosts are great choices, so you can’t go wrong, regardless of your choice.

 Features

 Bluehost and HostGator are both web hosts.
-This means they “host” your website on their servers (big, specialized computers) so that people can visit it, any time of the day or night, from all around the world.
+This means they “host” your website on their servers (big, specialized computers) so that people can visit it from all over the world at any time of the day or night.

-In both cases, their cheapest plans are for shared hosting.
-This is where your website is stored alongside other people’s websites on a shared server.
+In both cases, their cheapest plans are for shared hosting, where your website is stored alongside other people’s websites on a shared server.

 This type of hosting is perfect when you’re on a budget.
 If your site grows very large and gets a lot of traffic, you might want to upgrade to dedicated hosting instead.
 It’s easy to upgrade with both Bluehost and HostGator.